itsxdarsii/Code-in-place-proj/README.md

 # 🍎 Bad Apple!!
 ASCII MV (Terminal Edition)

-A terminal-based recreation of the iconic **Bad Apple!!** music video — in full ASCII, synchronized with audio and adjustable FPS.
+A terminal-based recreation of the iconic **Bad Apple!!** music video — in full ASCII, synchronized with audio and adjustable FPS.🎶🖥️
-Watch your terminal become a live concert 🎶🖥️

 ---